alimuldal/konnectomics-public/README.md

 Useage
 -------

+Our code assumes that the evaluation datasets are stored in PyTables HDF5 files, with each dataset comprising a group containing three arrays named `fluorescence`, `network` and `network_pos`, consisting of the simulated flourescence data, the true set of connections, and the xy positions of the neurons respectively.

 The main script used to process an evaluation dataset is `basic_workflow.run()`.
-Our code assumes that the evaluation datasets are stored in PyTables HDF5 files, with each dataset consisting of a group containing three arrays named `fluorescence`, `network` and `network_pos`, containing the simulated flourescence data, the true set of connections, and the xy positions of the neurons respectively.
 To construct a submission from a pair of `validation` and `test` datasets, use `basic_workflow.make_submission()`.

 Most of the important core functions are well documented.
-If you have any other questions, please email alistair.muldal@pharm.ox.ac.uk
+If you have any other questions, please email alistair.muldal[at]pharm.ox.ac.uk

+Copyright 2014 Alistair Muldal